-My fastest time for writing a first draft was twenty days.
-That was five pages a day, every day to get the job done.
+My fastest time for writing a first draft was twelve days.
 When I finish early, I go over the script again by myself for a polish before I turn it in to the producer.
 I believe too much time can harm the process because every project has a deadline, otherwise nothing would get into development or be produced.
 You should work on your spec story treatment for a longer time, because about seventy-five percent of the work should go into the story development of the script.
 The script itself?
 I think two months would be a huge amount of time.
-If you’re working six to eight hours a day, you should be able to write five or more pages on a normal day.
+If you’re working six to eight hours a day, you should be able to write three to five or more pages on a normal day.
 You also have to remain fluid because you never know how the experience will develop and every time out it’s different.
 I once had to write 26 pages in 24 hours because the German investors were coming into town!

-If you want to eventually work professionally, as I’m sure is your goal, you will need to work efficiently under a deadline, and at the best of your ability.
-It’s basically working quickly at the best of your creativity on a schedule and under a deadline.
+If you want to eventually work professionally, as I’m sure is your goal, you will need to work efficiently under a deadline and at the best of your ability.
+The time it takes to write your first draft will be shortened if you have a solid story treatment before you start pages.
+When you do score an assignment job, it’s basically working quickly at the best of your creativity on a schedule, under a deadline, and getting paid.
 The only way to get to this place is to always set your own deadlines and meet them every time with your spec screenplays.
 If you’re not practicing this writing schedule now, I’d suggest starting it on your next project.

 Keep filling your blank pages and keep the faith.